eHealthAfrica/aether/documentation/developers/mapping_instructions.md

 - *args:* `none`
 - *explanation:*

     Generates a random UUID (version 4) which can be assigned as a string to a field.
-Beyond generating the ID, this is saved as part of the original submission document in a section titled `aether_extractor_enrichment` so that if extraction is performed a second time against the same dataset, the same IDs will be used.
-This expects that the order of the entities within a type will not change.
+Beyond generating the ID, this is saved as part of the original submission document in a section titled `aether_extractor_enrichment` so that if extraction is performed a second time against the same dataset, the same IDs will be used as long as the the order of the submission data do not change.
 See [_Extractor Mechanism_](#user-content-extractor-mechanism) for more information on instruction ordering.

 - *example:*
 ```json